zard17/A2UI/docs/a2ui_protocol.md

         },
         "path": {
           "type": "string",
-          "description": "An optional path to a location within the data model (e.g., 'user.name').
-If omitted, the entire data model will be replaced."
+          "description": "An optional path to a location within the data model (e.g., '/user/name').
+If omitted, or set to '/', the entire data model will be replaced."
         },
         "contents": {
           "type": "array",